Hamish Bond: Major results

+Sailing

+In January 2023, Bond accepted the role of cyclor in Emirates Team New Zealand for the 2024 America's Cup.

-Honours
+Honours and awards

 In the 2013 New Year Honours, Bond was appointed a Member of the New Zealand Order of Merit for services to rowing.
 In the 2023 New Year Honours, he was promoted to Companion of the New Zealand Order of Merit, also for services to rowing.